 - 1. Follow steps one through four found under the standard pin box hitching instructions. - 2.
 BACK UP the tow vehicle until the hitch directly aligns with the coupler.
 Then, stop the tow vehicle and place it in park. - 3.
-ADJUST the fifth wheel pin to the necessary height by adjusting the front RV jacks (landing gear legs) up or down as necessary.
+ADJUST the gooseneck coupler to the necessary height by adjusting the front RV jacks (landing gear legs) up or down as necessary.
 If you have an auto latching coupler, check to ensure the coupler engages.
 If you do not have an auto latching coupler, you will need to manually lock the coupler. - 4.
 SECURE the hitch lever as specified by the manufacturer and install the provided safety pin into the handle. - 5.
 TEST the connection.
-Place the tow vehicle into drive and slowly let off the brake pedal to allow the tow vehicle to lightly tug at the RV.
-If resistance is felt, the hitch connection is secure.
-If not, you will need to restart the process starting at step 1 above. - 6.
+Extend the front landing gear slightly to ensure the hitch connection is secure.
+Do not over-extend the landing gear more than necessary to validate the connection, as damage to the hitch/frame/tow vehicle can occur. - 6.
 CHECK that the RV landing gear legs (front jacks) are fully RETRACTED. - 7.
 ATTACH the breakaway switch cable to the tow vehicle.
 Leave enough slack to accommodate tight turns. - 8.
 CONNECT the 7-way wire harness from the RV to your tow vehicle and secure in the travel position. - 9.
 WALK AROUND the RV to verify the exterior lights are all working correctly. - 10.
 REMOVE the wheel chocks from the trailer wheels. - 11.
 You are now ready to tow the RV.